Moerani Bouzige

 Moerani Bouzige (born 13 July 1999) is an Australian tennis player.
-He has a career high ATP singles ranking of world No. 314 achieved on 10 November 2025 and a doubles ranking of No, 845 achieved on No. 845 achieved on 28 July 2025.
+He has a career high ATP singles ranking of world No. 314 achieved on 10 November 2025 and a doubles ranking of No. 845 achieved on 28 July 2025.

 Personal life

 Bouzige's mother is from Tahiti, whilst his father is from France.

 Career

 2017-2021: Career beginnings, First ITF title

 Bouzige made his debut on the ITF tour in September 2017 at the Australia F4.

 He won his first ITF title in October 2021 and second the following month.

 2022: ATP debut in doubles

 Bouzige made his ATP main draw debut at the 2022 Sydney International after receiving a wildcard into the doubles main draw with Matthew Romios.

-2025: First Challenger final, top 500
+2025: First Challenger final, top 350

 Ranked No. 517 at the Nouméa Challenger in New Caledonia, Bouzige made it to his first final at this level by upsetting Márton Fucsovics, for his first win against a top 100 player, and former top-50 player Constant Lestienne on his way there.
 He lost to Shintaro Mochizuki in the final.
 As a result he reached the top 500 at world No. 410, moving more than 100 positions up in the ATP singles rankings on 6 January 2025.